 Emily is a native of Knoxville, Tennessee, where our Southeast office is located.
 She has traveled to national parks for 60 years and worked on the All Taxa Biodiversity Inventory at Great Smoky Mountains National Park before joining NPCA.
 Emily holds a B.A. in Human Services from the University of Tennessee and attended the University of Hawaii’s School of Social Work, concentrating in community organization and public policy.
 Emily has worked in public policy, education and development for private and non-profit organizations including the University of Hawaii, Discover Life in America, Planned Parenthood and Community Shares, TN.
-When not in the office or the field in a national park, Emily enjoys swimming, hiking, kayaking, yoga, and golf, and volunteering in her community.
+When not in the field in a national park, Emily enjoys swimming, hiking, kayaking, yoga, and golf, and volunteering in her community.

 Articles by Emily Jones